Pre-seed funds have exploded in popularity. We’ll list out some of the most active and best pre-seed funds below.

 And so, one of the core services a pre-seed fund is doing is just giving you a term sheet that sets the terms of the deal (such as the security type SAFE vs convert vs preferred, valuation, etc.).
 You can use them as the anchor investor, and use those terms to fill out the rest of the round.
 This is probably the most valuable thing they do.

-The next thing that a pre-seed fund will do, is that they get you thinking like a VC-backed company.
+The next thing that one of these funds will do, is that they get you thinking like a VC-backed company.
 It’s a huge shift from being bootstrapped or just a super scrappy, three ladies in a garage type of startup.
-When you take professional money, you have to start professinalizing in a way that helps the company and that helps you be prepared for your next round of financing.
-Professional financials, real board meetings, producing KPIs and metrics… The pre-seed fund really helps you make that shift.
+When you take professional money, you have to start professionalizing in a way that helps the company and that helps you be prepared for your next round of financing.
+Professional financials, real board meetings, producing KPIs and metrics… These investors really helps you make that shift.
 And they do it kind of in a lower stakes environment than trying to do that after you’ve taken a 20 million dollar round and learning on the fly.

 It’s the same thing with customers, which is the next benefit of taking an investment from a pre-seed group.
 Small customers probably don’t really care who the backers are.
 But, when they’re signing a multi hundred thousand dollar or a multimillion dollar deal with your startup, it really helps to have some institutional VCs that they can reference, that are on your website, and that they have confidence that will help get the company funded.
 If they’re signing up to use your service, they don’t want it to go away in six months because you ran out of money.
 This helps make your sales process easier.